lynnfaraday/aresmush.com/_root/fs3/fs3.3/running-combat.md

 ## Booby Traps and Unmanned Vehicles

-It is possible that someday you may have a situation where there is an "unmanned" attacker or defender, be it a booby trapped grenade or an empty vehicle.
+You may have a situation where there is an "unmanned" attacker or defender, be it a booby trapped grenade or an empty vehicle.
 The combat system doesn’t handle these situations, so you have two choices:

 1. Just RP it.
 Have folks make some appropriate rolls and wing it.
 You can even manually inflict the damage using `damage/inflict` if it's important that it be in the combat system.
 2. Put in a dummy NPC to reflect the thing.